node-schedule/node-schedule/README.md

 		console.log('Today is recognized by Rebecca Black!');
 	});

+It's worth noting that the default value of a component of a recurrence rule is `null` (except for seconds, which is 0 for familiarity with cron).
+If we did not explicitly set `minute` to 0 above, the message would have instead been logged at 5:00pm, 5:01pm, 5:02pm, ..., 5:59pm.
+Probably not what you want.

 Cron-style Scheduling
 ---------------------
 If you're a fan of cron, you can instead define your recurrence rules using a syntax similar to what you might write in your crontab.
 For example, the above examples rewritten using this style: